fiee/generic_django_project/README.rst

 * Probably security holes - use at your own risk.
 * I could also support runit_, but I didn't want to replace init
-* South_ still doesn't work for me, must overcome problems with several releases and multiple projects accessing the same Django_ app outside of virtualenvs_

 -----